roman-milk/roman-milk.github.io/mom-of-cheerldr.md

  THE END

  I plan on posting at least one more chapter so if you have any comments or suggestions, please email me.
 Thanks to a couple of devoted readers who have sent me suggestions that will be included in chapter four.
 As you may notice, Danica's humiliation will continue.
-Report_Story #1